Rated 4.9/5 by verified buyers

 • No decorations, furnishings, or equipment shall obstruct visibility of exit signs

-Equipment standard: All emergency lighting units and exit signs must be listed to UL 924 by a nationally recognized testing laboratory (NRTL).
+Equipment standard: Emergency lighting units and internally illuminated exit signs must be listed to UL 924 by a nationally recognized testing laboratory (NRTL).
 UL 924 governs construction, performance, and testing of the equipment itself, while NFPA 101 governs where it must be installed and how it must perform in the building.

 Illumination Types